TROLL: Trust Regions improve Reinforcement Learning for Large Language Models: Experiments

 \textbf{Experiment Setup.} We base our experiments on the \texttt{verl} repository\footnote{\url{https://github.com/volcengine/verl}}, using default parameters and training recipes where applicable.
 We set the group size for the advantage normalization of all methods to $8$.
 We use a token-level loss aggregation~\citep{yu2025dapoopensourcellmreinforcement} for \gls{ppo} and \gls{grpo}, and opt for method-specific loss aggregations for \gls{drgrpo} and \gls{gspo}.
 We evaluate the test datasets every $10$ steps.
-To reduce noise, all results are reported using a sliding windows of size $7$ and $21$ for training and test evaluations, respectively.
-All plots additionally contain the unsmoothed values in the background. \autoref{app_sec:setup} provides additional details about our setup, including an overview of important hyperparameters in \autoref{tab:hp}. \autoref{app_sec:additional_results} shows all results.
+To improve visibility, we use sliding windows of size $7$ and $21$ for the train and test evaluations, respectively, while showing the unsmoothed values in the background. \autoref{app_sec:setup} provides additional details, including hyperparameters in \autoref{tab:hp}. \autoref{app_sec:additional_results} shows all results.